TheImagingSource/tiscamera/doc/upgrade_guide_1.0.md

 #### Saving images/videos

 Removed.
-Write own script or use tis-measure as replacement TODO: ???? link to tis-measure
+Write own script or use tis-measure as a replacement. tis-measure can be found `in our download section <https://www.theimagingsource.com/support/downloads-for-linux/end-user-software/icmeasureappimage/>`.

 #### camera-ip-conf